-A motivated team is usually an effective team, so take our quiz, How Good Are Your Motivation Skills? to gain an understanding of your strengths and weaknesses in this area.
-Remember, the better you can demonstrate good motivational practices, such as using appropriate and effective rewards, and providing meaningful work, the more motivated will feel.
+A motivated team is usually an effective team, so take our quiz How Good Are Your Motivation Skills? to gain an understanding of your strengths and weaknesses in this area.
+Remember, the better you can demonstrate good motivational practices, such as using appropriate and effective rewards, and providing meaningful work, the more motivated your people will feel.

 Our articles on McClelland's Human Motivation Theory and Herzberg's Motivators and Hygiene Factors will help you to consider what motivates, or demotivates, each team member as an individual – and it might not be money!

 Your people will feel a greater sense of satisfaction at work if they know that they're growing and developing in their roles.
 Learning to develop your team and understanding each individual's developmental needs is an important part of being a good manager.
 You can also use a Skills Matrix to analyze your team members' training needs.

 You can improve performance through coaching, delegation and talent management, among a host of other strategies.
 A good starting point for this is to carry out a Training Needs Assessment with your people.

 When it comes to coaching, our article The Skill/Will Matrix can help you to assess a team member's skill and motivation levels, and may help you to adopt a coaching style that suits their needs.

 If they have the skill and the will, selecting the right On-the-Job Training and Cross-Training can give your team member the experience and knowledge they need to perform a wide range of tasks beyond those specified in their job description.
 This can boost their enjoyment and engagement at work.

 If you don't have much experience of delivering or facilitating coaching, you can explore some of the basics with our article What Is Coaching?